Why is this critical for my business?

 Finally, you should consider the features that each system offers, particularly with regards to subscription management.
 Here are 6 categories of features that could be useful to you, depending on the features of your business.

 - Handling of subscription tiers, discounts and coupons – If you don’t have logic and systems in place to model and manage the different pricing tiers for your product, it’s possible to find subscription management products to do this for you.
 This is especially valuable if you have a complex pricing model, and multiple discounts or coupons in use.
-For example, Recurly and Chargify both offer this functionality.
+For example, Chargebee, Recurly and Chargify both offer subscription management functionality.

 - Analytics – You want to be able to view and understand the data associated with billing.
 Some billing systems have a basic level of built-in analytics, but if you really want to understand customer churn, retention and optimize your MRR you should turn to a subscription analytics platform.
 It’s for this very reason that ChartMogul exists!
 Give it a try.